 - Employment authorization form

-Every year, hundreds of thousands of students dream of studying in the United States—in the prestigious and renowned Ivy League schools.
-However, many choose not to go because they start to panic when thinking about the high cost of tuition fees and living in the US.
+Every year, hundreds of thousands of students dream of studying in the United States—in such places as the prestigious and renowned Ivy League schools.
+However, many choose not to go because they start to panic when thinking about the high cost of tuition fees and living in the U.S.

 - Good credit history

 - Proof of having lived in the U.S. for at least 2 years

 How Can I Finance a New Home in the United States as a Non-Resident?